DhLYa/MH_RAG/README.md

 python -m rag.pipeline
 ```

-Retrieval only, showing which chunks are returned and their re-ranking relevance scores, without calling the
+**(TO-DO)** Retrieval only, showing which chunks are returned and their re-ranking relevance scores, without calling the
 language model:

 ```bash